Exporting metrics, logs, and traces

 The generation of traces is disabled by default.
 To enable it you need to set telemetry/tracing/enabled to true

-.
+in the service descriptor.
 Like the following:

 name: <<service-name>>